Phone: (202) 296-5505 Email: info@winvale.com

 Learn more about GSA State and Local Government Purchasing Programs

-If you're unsure about a state or local government organization's eligibility, you can refer to GSA's eligibility determinations list.
-Additionally, you can submit a request for eligibility determination to GSA.
+If you're ever unsure about a state or local government organization's eligibility, you can refer to GSA's eligibility determinations list.
+You can also submit a request for eligibility determination to GSA.

 If you need help joining these programs or preparing your GSA Schedule for future opportunities, please don't hesitate to reach out to one of our consultants.
-We would be glad to assist you in figuring out where your solutions fit best in the GSA marketplace.
+We are happy to help you succeed in the government marketplace.